 - In a large bowl, whisk together sugar, salt, and the flour using a fork.
 Add the butter and toss until covered with flour.
 Either use a pastry cutter or pinch the dough together using your fingers.
 When the dough is still crumbly and the butter is still visible in tiny chunks about the size of peas, start adding the water and keep mixing.
 If the dough doesn't come together add more cold butter about a tablespoon at a time.

-- Once the dough has come together knead it gently.
+- Once the dough has come together you can give it a gentle knead one or two times.
 Divide the dough in two and shape into disks, wrap in plastic and chill in the fridge for a couple of hours.

-- To roll out dough, once it is cold and hard, take it out and roll it between two sheets of parchment paper using a rolling pin.
+- To roll out dough, once it is cold and hard, take it out and roll it on a sheet of parchment paper using a rolling pin.
 If the dough sticks, sprinkle it with flour, roll, and then brush of the excess flour.
 When rolling for too long the dough will start to come to room temperature and be more difficult to work with, then place it in the freezer for a few minutes until it is ready to be rolled out again.

 The pie dough can be kept in the fridge for a few days or be stored in the freezer for two months.
 If frozen, thaw dough in the fridge overnight before using.